UK Executive in Alberta with $500K Share Options: Section 128.1 Step-Up and Capital Gains Planning in 2026

 Question: How does Alberta's 48% top rate compare to other provinces for capital gains on share dispositions?

 Answer: Alberta's top combined federal-provincial marginal rate of 48.00% is among the lowest in Canada for high-income earners.
 For comparison: Ontario's top combined rate is 53.53%, BC's is 53.50%, Quebec's is 53.31%, and Saskatchewan's is 47.50%.
-On a $250,000 capital gain (fully within the 50% inclusion tier), the taxable amount is $125,000.
+Canada's capital gains inclusion rate is a flat 50% for all individuals in 2026 (the proposed 66.67% increase above $250K was cancelled in March 2025), so on a $250,000 capital gain the taxable amount is $125,000 (50% of $250K).
 At Alberta's 48.00% top rate, the tax on that $125,000 is approximately $60,000.
 At Ontario's 53.53%, it would be approximately $66,900 — a $6,900 difference on one year's disposition.
-Over multiple years of staged share sales totaling $500,000+ in gains, the Alberta advantage compounds to $15,000-$25,000 in cumulative savings versus Ontario or BC.
+Over multiple years of staged share sales totalling $500,000+ in gains, the Alberta advantage compounds to $15,000-$25,000 in cumulative savings versus Ontario or BC.
 Saskatchewan edges Alberta out by half a percentage point, but Calgary's executive job market makes Alberta the more common landing spot for UK finance professionals.

 Question: What happens if James fails to document the FMV of his UK shares at the date of immigration?

 Answer: Without contemporaneous documentation of fair market value at the date of Canadian residency, CRA can challenge the s.
 128.1 step-up and potentially disallow it — forcing James to use the original UK acquisition cost as his Canadian ACB.
 On a position where the original cost was £80,000 and the immigration-date FMV was £300,000, losing the step-up means an additional £220,000 (approximately $370,000 CAD) of gain becomes taxable in Canada on eventual sale.
-At Alberta's 48.00% top rate with the two-tier inclusion, that is roughly $100,000-$120,000 of additional Canadian tax that should never have applied.
+At Alberta's 48.00% top rate with the flat 50% capital gains inclusion, that is roughly $89,000 of additional Canadian tax that should never have applied.
 The documentation James needs on the exact date of immigration: brokerage statements showing share prices and quantities, the Bank of Canada GBP-CAD noon exchange rate, fund NAV reports for any UK OEIC or unit trust holdings, and confirmation of vested option quantities and exercise prices if any options remain unexercised.
 Save these as PDFs and keep them for the lifetime of the assets — there is no statute of limitations on capital property ACB records.

 Question: Can James contribute to an RRSP and TFSA immediately after immigrating to Alberta?